-In the Brittany of yesteryear, there was a dearth of medical doctors practicing in the rural areas and when one could be found, his professional services were not always affordable to the local populace.
-Traditional healing treatments and remedies were therefore widely used; one of the local healers most commonly consulted was the Bonesetter or Aozer in Breton, Rebouteux in French.
+In the Brittany of yesteryear, there was a dearth of medical doctors practicing in the rural areas and when one could be found, his professional services were rarely affordable.
+Traditional healing treatments and remedies were therefore widely used; one of the local healers most commonly consulted was the Bone-setter.

 The Age of Enlightenment saw great leaps in the understanding and acceptance of the role and benefits of medicine and treatment.
 Good health was considered the natural state of the body which therefore needed to be maintained and protected, particularly through diet and environment.
 However, diagnosis and the relationships between illness and cure were not fully understood and many clung fiercely to a belief in the Hippocratic theory of humours which held that a healthy body and mind came from a good balance between the humours that existed as bodily fluids, identified as blood, phlegm, yellow bile and black bile.

 An imbalance between the four humours could result in disease; treatments were therefore aimed towards restoring balance.
 These could be relatively benign such as dietary or environmental changes but were frequently far more aggressive; purges, enemas and blood-letting being the most common treatments.
 Purging the body of negative humours was generally regarded as efficient medicine, at times laxatives and emetics were used or deep enemas of water and vinegar administered but blistering the skin and blood-letting were very common.